Copyright (c) 2007 THE THRASH METAL GUIDE

 ZEITGEIST (UK)

-Despite the relative length of the songs (some are 5-7min long, and there is one monstrous track-"Paradise Lost", which is almost 10-min long), this is nothing more than pure thrash/crossover, the way it was played by more famous representatives of the genre like D.R.I., Rumble Militia, Lawnmower Deth.
-There is nothing technical here, and the music is not very heavy, but delivers the goods; "Suspended Animation" is a fairly good attempt at crossing crossover with a ballad, highlighted by the excellent lead guitar.
+Despite the relative length of the songs (some are 5-7min long, and there's one monstrous track, "Paradise Lost", which is almost 10-min long), this is nothing more than pure thrash/crossover, the way it was played by more famous representatives of the genre like D.R.I., Rumble Militia, Lawnmower Deth.
+There's nothing technical here, and the music isn't very heavy but delivers the goods.
+"Suspended Animation" is a fairly good attempt at crossing crossover with a ballad, highlighted by the excellent lead guitar.
 The aforementioned "Paradise Lost" offers a different deviation from the formula, this time crossing doom metal with crossover, and surprisingly, this also works well.

 Mindstorm Demo, 1989